By Dr. Adam L. Seidner

 To mitigate the potential impediment, one of our case management programs is iRECOVER.
 If an injured employee is identified with a biopsychosocial condition that may delay recovery, iRECOVER provides a health coach to engage and work with that employee.
 The health coach will share the tools needed to address the employee’s issues and encourage a timely return to work.

-In future articles, we’ll discuss iRECOVER in detail and examine concepts like functional ability, treatment complications, adverse reactions from medications, and adherence, and how they can impact an employee’s ability to stay at or return to work.
+, we discuss iRECOVER in detail and examine concepts like functional ability, treatment complications, adverse reactions from medications, and adherence, and how they can impact an employee’s ability to stay at or return to work.

 About the Author

 Dr. Adam Seidner, MD, MPH, is the chief medical officer for The Hartford.
 He is responsible for The Hartford’s strategy and policy across all lines of business with a particular focus on workers’ compensation and disability management.